UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/scope.rst

    use std::io;

-This bring a wide number of input/output functions, which are part of the :ref:`standard library <standard_library>`, into scope.
+In Rust, this brings a wide number of input/output functions, which are part of the :ref:`standard library <standard_library>`, into scope.